slaeryan/slaeryan.github.io/posts/falcon-zero-alpha.md

 ```

 ### Implant targeting
 This is something that I have spoken of before.
-Instead of having malicious code that executes on arbritary systems, _FalconZero_ comes with a targeting feature which prevent its execution on non-targeted assets and ensuring deployment only happens iff host is the intended target.
+Instead of having malicious code that executes on arbritrary systems, _FalconZero_ comes with a targeting feature which prevents its execution on non-targeted assets and ensuring deployment only happens iff host is the intended target.

 But we as red teams why should we care about it?
 This is why:

-1. To prevent accidental breaking of the rules of engagement.
+1. To prevent the accidental breaking of the rules of engagement.
 This will ensure that the malcode doesn't end being executed on any unintended host which are out of the scope.
 1. To hinder the efforts of blue teams trying to reverse engineer the implant on non-targeted assets and thwart analysis on automated malware sandboxes.

-Okay but how do we implement this?
+Okay, but how do we implement this?

-Using something known as an environmental keying factor which could be any network/host specific identifier that is found out previously using reconnaisance.
+Using something known as an environmental keying factor which could be any network/host specific identifier that is found out previously by reconnoitering the target.

 By hard-coding that value in the implant and comparing it at runtime, we can verify whether the executing host is the intended target or not.